corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/getting-started/running-your-first-cordapp/run-first-cordapp.md

    {{< figure src="get-cpi-error.png" figcaption="Swagger showing an error response to GET /cpi" alt="Swagger showing an error response to GET /cpi" >}}
    If this occurs, you either have not started Corda, Corda has not finished starting, or something has gone wrong.
 If something has gone wrong, you should try again or [reset the environment]({{< relref "../reset-csde.md" >}}) and start again.
    {{< note >}}
-   Each time you start Corda it is a fresh instance.
+   Each time you start Corda for the specific combined worker development environment, it is a fresh instance.
 There is no persistence of state between restarts.
    {{< /note >}}

 ## Deploying a CorDapp